cpmpercussion/homepage/_posts/2012-05-11-ensemble-evolution-tour-to-pori.md

 type: post
 published: true
 meta: {}
+description: "Ensemble Evolution is on a mini tour in Pori, Finland.
+I gave a seminar and performance of my music for mobile computer and percussion today and we have a"
 ---

 Ensemble Evolution is on a mini tour in Pori, Finland.
 I gave a seminar and performance of my music for mobile computer and percussion today and we have a concert tomorrow at Palmgren Conservatory, including a performance of my piece _A Nice Theory_.
 Then driving back around the Baltic to Piteå!